great-expectations/great_expectations/docs/reference/core_concepts/data_access.rst

   Data Connectors replace Batch Kwargs Generators in the updated Great Expectations API.

-There are three primary types of Data Connectors in Great Expectations: the ``FilesDataConnector``, ``DatabaseDataConnector``, and ``PipelineDataConnector``.
+There are three primary types of Data Connectors in Great Expectations: the ``ConfiguredAssetFilesystemDataConnector``, ``DatabaseDataConnector``, and ``PipelineDataConnector``.

 Each Data Connector holds configuration for connecting to a different type of external data source, and can connect to and inspect that data source.

-- For example, a ``FilesDataConnector`` could be configured with the root directory for files on a filesystem or bucket and prefix used to access files from a cloud storage environment.
+- For example, a ``ConfiguredAssetFilesystemDataConnector`` could be configured with the root directory for files on a filesystem or bucket and prefix used to access files from a cloud storage environment.

 The simplest ``PipelineDataConnector`` may simply store lookup information about Data Assets.
 However, Great Expectations makes it possible to configure Data Connectors that offer stronger guarantees about reproducibility, sampling, and compatibility with other tools.